Edmonton Folk Music Festival

-The Edmonton Folk Music Festival (often called Edmonton Folk Fest) is one of Canada’s most celebrated music festivals, held every August in Edmonton, Alberta.
-Founded in 1980, it takes place in Gallagher Park, a scenic hillside venue overlooking the city’s downtown skyline.
+The Edmonton Folk Music Festival (often called Edmonton Folk Fest or EMFM) is one of Canada's music festivals, held every August in Edmonton, Alberta.
+Founded in 1980, it takes place in Gallagher Park, a hillside venue overlooking the city's downtown skyline.

 During the daytime hours of the festival, there are six active stages hosting workshops and concerts.
-Food vendors number in the dozens, ranging from carnival fare to vegetarian and world cuisine.
-A tent village houses craftspeople and there is a CD tent where the performers' albums can be purchased.
-There is also a large and busy beer garden, which serves more beer than any other single event in western Canada.
+There are food vendors, craftspeople, CD tents, and a beer garden.

-The EFMF is a volunteer based event which keeps ticket prices down.
+The EFMF is a volunteer-based event, which keeps ticket prices down.
 Volunteers help conduct the festival each year, filling roles including food and drink service, venue security, and construction of the event stages.
-There are over 2700 people on the volunteer list each year.
+There are over 2,700 people on the volunteer list each year.

 The EFMF is held at Gallagher Park, on the southern slope of the North Saskatchewan River valley.
 During the winter the area is a ski club.
-The mainstage audience seating is a natural amphitheatre with great sightlines.
-The skyline of downtown Edmonton acts as a backdrop for the stage.
+The mainstage audience seating is a natural amphitheatre.

-For two years, a fifth evening of music was added, with revenue from that concert being dedicated to the festival's endowment fund.
-Since 2011, the festival has been four days.
+Since 2011, the festival has been four days long.

 Performers

 The Edmonton Folk Music Festival has hosted musicians from six continents, including acts from Cuba, Mexico, Brazil, Zimbabwe, South Africa, Kenya, Mongolia, China, India, and Tuva.
-The majority of performers come from Canada, the United States, and the United Kingdom.
+However, the majority of performers come from Canada, the United States, and the United Kingdom.

-The festival showcases performers in many genres.
-Most years, folk, Celtic, bluegrass, blues, gospel, roots, and worldbeat acts perform.
-Global representation is a major part of the festival, with musicians travelling from North America, Latin America, Europe, Africa, Asia, and Australia every year.
-Past main stage performers include k.d. lang, Joni Mitchell, Blue Rodeo, Stan Rogers, Great Big Sea, Oysterband, Loreena McKennitt, Norah Jones, Steve Earle, The Blind Boys Of Alabama, David Gray, Neko Case, Van Morrison, David Byrne, Michael Franti, Hanggai, K'Naan, Passenger, Mt.
+The festival also includes performers from many different genres.
+There are commonly folk, Celtic, bluegrass, blues, gospel, roots, and worldbeat acts.
+Another large theme of the festival is global representation.
+Some musicians travel from North America, Latin America, Europe, Africa, Asia, and Australia to perform.
+Previous performers include k.d. lang, Joni Mitchell, Blue Rodeo, Stan Rogers, Great Big Sea, Oysterband, Loreena McKennitt, Norah Jones, Steve Earle, The Blind Boys Of Alabama, David Gray, Neko Case, Van Morrison, David Byrne, Michael Franti, Hanggai, K'Naan, Passenger, Mt.
 Joy, and Rainbow Kitten Surprise.
-In addition to mainstage and sidestage concerts by individual artists, the festival has artists collaborate on shared stages.
-At its earliest beginnings in the 1980s, beloved Canadian artists Sylvia Tyson, Connie Kaldor and Stan Rogers were considered, "nucleus of the first Edmonton Folk Music Festival.”
+In addition to mainstage, and sidestage, concerts by individual artists, the festival has collaborating artists on shared stages.

-Each year, the festival showcases local Edmonton performers, from youth to young adults to seasoned performers.
+Edmonton local performers are also welcomed.
+There are youth, young adults, and seasoned performers from Edmonton that will showcase their talents.

 History

-The first edition of the festival was organized as part of the 75th anniversary celebrations of Alberta, and was held in Gold Bar Park, moving to its current venue in 1981.
-2020 was the first year in the history of the festival where the event was cancelled, due to COVID-19.
+The first festival was organized as part of the 75th anniversary celebrations of Alberta.
+It was held in Gold Bar Park.
+The next year, the location changed to its current venue.
+The first year that the festival was canceled was 2020, due to COVID-19.